WebSpellChecker/wproofreader-docker/README.md

 For details on the available options, refer to [Automated Installing WebSpellChecker on Linux](https://docs.webspellchecker.net/display/WebSpellCheckerServer55x/Automated+Installing+WebSpellChecker+on+Linux) guide.

-4. If you need to use SSL, put your SSL certificate and key files to the `wproofreader-docker/files/certificate` directory.
+4. If you need to use SSL (access the service via HTTPS), put your SSL certificate and key files to the `wproofreader-docker/files/certificate` directory.
 You need to rename your certificate files to `cert.pem` and `key.pem` accordingly.

 5. Build a Docker image using the command below: